dshess/shutdl/README.md

-**WARNING** I attempted to make it work well, but I only have a single example site, and this is honestly a collection of systems tied together with bailing with and masking tape.
+**WARNING** I attempted to make it work well, but I only have a single example site, and this is honestly a collection of systems tied together with bailing wire and masking tape.
 If you thought "I could write a Puppeteer script to scrape this, but I don't have time", this is probably a good starting point for you.
 If you have never programmed in your life, you are probably in for a rough time.
 Good luck!